-Young adults are at increased risk of substance misuse, with the most commonly misused substances being alcohol, marijuana, and tobacco or nicotine.
-They also have a much higher risk of overdosing than those under age 20.
+Young adults are at increased risk of substance misuse, with the most commonly misused substances being alcohol, cannabis, and tobacco or nicotine.
+Young adults also have a much higher risk of overdosing than those under age 20.

-Know that your young adult still needs guidance, support, and understanding as they make this transition and to be comfortable broaching these subjects with them on a regular basis.
+Know that your young adult still needs guidance, support, and understanding as they make this transition, and be comfortable broaching these subjects with them on a regular basis.

-Additional Supports and Resources:
+Additional Supports & Resources:

-Through your existing contact network you may find additional supports for questions, concerns, and resources.
+Through your existing contact network, you may find additional supports for questions, concerns, and resources.
 These include but are not limited to:

-- ☑ Pediatrician
+- ✓ Pediatrician

-- ☑ Teachers
+✓ Teachers

-- ☑ Coach
+- Coach

+- School Counselor

-- ✓ Faith Leaders and Youth Groups
+- 🗹 Faith Leaders  🗹 Youth Groups

 - ✓ On Campus Counseling Centers

-- ☑ School Based Health Clinics
+- School-Based Health Clinics

-- ✓ School and CommunitySocial Work Services
+- School and Community Social Work Services

-- ☑ Youth Service Bureaus
+- Youth Service Bureaus

+- Family and Friends

-- ✓ Local Community Coalitions and Prevention Councils
+- Local Community Coalitions & Prevention Councils

-- ☑ Family and Friends

-Chapter 5 At-Home Recommendations
+At-Home Recommendations

-Building on the previous chapter about creating a strong foundation good communication practicing those skills, parents and caregivers can take many steps to ensure their children are protected from opioid misuse, dependence, addiction and overdose.
+Building on the previous chapter about creating a strong foundation for good communication and practicing skills, parents, and caregivers can take many steps to ensure their children are protected from opioid misuse, dependence, addiction, and overdose.